Content with credentials. This article has been reviewed by Doctor Isabella Sillar.

-In the beauty industry, hair thinning is referred to as ‘miniaturization’.
+In the beauty industry, thinning hair is referred to as ‘miniaturization’.
 This is the process of shrinking hair follicles that produce weaker strands of hair no longer able to reach their maximum growth potential.
 Thinning hair in women is characterised by a reduction in hair density over the crown and frontal scalp with retention of the frontal hairline.

 “PRP is an alternative to medication or hair transplantation, unlike these treatments, PRP has fewer side effects.
 The result is that the hair follicle has the necessary nutrients to remain in the growth (anagen phase) of the hair cycle rather than prematurely entering and remaining in a dormant state.
 What separates PRP from alternative treatments is its ability to trigger already dormant hair follicles into an active phase of growth, thereby reversing the condition,” says Dr Isabella Sillar, Chief Technology Officer at Elucell.

 PRP is derived from your own blood and then injected in areas of the scalp where hair growth needs to be stimulated, thus preventing further hair thinning and reducing the chances of female hair loss. and We are essentially targeting the ‘fertiliser’ directly to the areas that are experiencing hair thinning.